Call for Projects FAQ

 A: Per the Terms and Conditions of NC State’s Cooperative Agreement with DOE, “the Recipient may not use Federal funds to meet its cost sharing obligations, unless otherwise allowed by Federal law”.

-Q: If a university is part of an Industry project, would the funding allocated ($200K) to them limit their funding for other university projects they may be pursuing (another 200K)?
+Q: If a university applicant is part of an Industry project, would the funding allocated to them for their particular Topic/Subtopic limit their total funding for other university projects they may be pursuing?